Athletics Service to School Award: Graduate Students

 A student-athlete must pass a physical administered by the NYITCOM Riland Health Care Center before the first day of scheduled practice.
-The student athlete must also pass a concussion test with the NYIT Athletic Training Department and provide proof of sickle cell trait testing, or provide a signed Sickle Cell Waiver to the Athletic Training Staff, before the first day of scheduled practice.
+The student-athlete must also pass a concussion test with the athletic training department and provide proof of sickle cell trait testing, or provide a signed Sickle Cell Waiver to the Athletic Training Staff, before the first day of scheduled practice.

-An Athletic Service to School Award (Athletic Scholarship) may be renewed each year as long as the recipient achieves and maintains a 2.0 cumulative grade point average and successfully completes 18 credit hours, applicable to the student’s academic program, in each award year.
-For all student athletes, a cumulative GPA of at least 2.0 and completion of a minimum of nine credits must be earned at the conclusion of the fall semester of the aid year in order to retain athletic award eligibility for the spring semester.
+An Athletic Service to School Award (Athletic Scholarship) may be renewed each year as long as the recipient achieves and maintains a 3.0 cumulative grade point average and successfully completes 18 credit hours, applicable to the student's academic program, in each award year.
+For all student-athletes, a cumulative GPA of at least 3.0 and completion of a minimum of nine credits must be earned at the conclusion of the fall semester of the aid year in order to retain athletic award eligibility for the spring semester.
 Recipients must be matriculated and registered full-time (nine credits or more) each semester.
-All courses must be applicable toward the student-athlete’s degree program.
+All courses must be applicable toward the student-athlete's degree program.

 The department of athletics reserves the right to evaluate any and all instances when this policy is being utilized to drop an athletic scholarship as well as make exceptions to this policy when doing so is in the best interest of the student-athlete.

-Student must complete all required forms as designated by the Office of Financial Aid.
-A completed Free Application for Federal Student Aid (FAFSA) must be on file prior to the start of your first semester of attendance.
-Your award will not be posted to your account unless the FAFSA has been completed and is on file with the Office of Financial Aid.
+Students must complete all required forms as designated by the Office of Financial Aid.
+A completed Free Application for Federal Student Aid (FAFSA) must be on file prior to the start of the student's first semester of attendance.
+The award will not be posted to the student's account unless the FAFSA has been completed and is on file with the Office of Financial Aid.
 International student-athletes are exempt from the FAFSA requirement.